How To Remove A Name From A Mortgage

 Refinance Options When Removing A Name From A Mortgage

-What your lender might consider is refinancing your mortgage under a single name instead of both people currently on the mortgage.
+To remove a co-signer from your mortgage, consider refinancing your mortgage in your name alone.
 Keep in mind that the equation has changed in terms of approval, as the lender is looking only at the financial variables for one person instead of two.
 Do you have a high enough credit score – roughly 740 or higher – to make sure you get a reasonable interest rate as the sole name on the loan?
 Is your income (not household, but your individual income) high enough to convince the lender that you can make the mortgage payments on your own?
 How does your individual debt to income (DTI) ratio look?
 All the paperwork you did when you applied for the original mortgage – proof of income, credit history, outstanding debts, etc. – will need to be done again, as this really can be thought of as an entirely new loan.
 These and other factors will all go into the decision from your lender on whether they will allow you to remove the other person on the mortgage and let you go it alone.

 Quitclaim Deeds And Your Loan Agreement